-- Do not transport animals or place hard, heavy or sharp objects inside the vehicle in: open storage compartments, dash panel, rear shelf, items of clothing or bags. - .
-While driving, always keep object compartments closed.
+- Do not transport animals or place hard, heavy or sharp objects in the interior of the vehicle in: open storage compartments, dash panel, storage tray, items of clothing or bags. - While driving, always keep object compartments closed.

 Objects falling into the driver's footwell could prevent use of the pedals.
 This could lead the driver to lose control of the vehicle, increasing the risk of a serious accident.